ampproject/amphtml/tools/experiments/README.md

 ```

 By doing so, the specified experiments will be enabled for all visitors of the document.

-Note not all experiments allow document level opt-in.
-For a full list of white listed experiments, please see `allow-doc-opt-in` attribute in the project's `prod-config.json` file.
+Note that **only some experiments** allow document level opt-in.
+For a full list of allowed experiments, please see `allow-doc-opt-in` attribute in [the `prod-config.json` file.](../../build-system/global-configs/prod-config.json)

-Note that document opt-in can be overridden by user opt-out.
+The document opt-in can also be overridden by user opt-out:

 ```javascript
 AMP.toggleExperiment('my-experiment', false);